jmz3/jeremy-homepage/content/about.md

 - [3D Slicer Integration with Segment Anything Model, aka SAMM (Segment Any Medical Model)](#samm)

 ## Deformable Object Simulation

+Realtime shape estimation of continuum objects and manipulators is essential for developing accurate planning and manipulation paradigms.
+The existing methods that create dense point clouds from camera images, and/or use distinguishable markers on a deformable body have limitations in realtime tracking of large continuum objects/manipulators and the physical occlusion of markers can often compromise accurate shape estimation.
+We propose a robust method to estimate the shape of linear deformable objects in realtime using scattered and unordered key points.
+By utilizing a robust probability-based labeling algorithm, our approach identifies the true order of the detected key points and then reconstructs the shape using piecewise spline interpolation.
+We demonstrate the robustness of the method when key points are partially occluded.
+We also show that the method can be used to estimate the shape of a continuum manipulator in realtime.
+The proposed method is implemented in C++ and integrated with ROS.
+The code is available [here](https://github.com/jmz3/DeformableEstimation).

 ## Robot TMS